alfaraday/portfolio-site/notes.md

 | Reach Out    | Linen (pale cream) | `#faf0e6` |

 - Despite requesting social icons in the original prompt, used text links.
 Updated on second request, but the GitHub icon was broken.
+- The original experience text included weird content-reference errors.
+- The experience text on both first and second skips my current job and includes incorrect info for some roles and my degreee from NYU